Website icon Xpert.Digital

 Alternatively, a browser extension such as the “User-Agent Switcher” can be used:

-• Selecting Googlebot as a user agent: After installation, you can select the desired user agent.
+• Selecting Googlebot as the user agent: After installation, you can select the desired user agent.

-• Visiting the website: The page is now displayed from Googlebot's perspective.
+• Visiting the website: The page is now displayed from the perspective of the Googlebot.

-This is particularly useful for quick testing and if you want to switch between different user agents frequently.
+This is particularly useful for quick tests and when you frequently want to switch between different user agents.

 3. Using the Screaming Frog SEO Spider

-• Starting the crawl process: The tool crawls the website and displays how Googlebot sees it.
+• Start of the crawl process: The tool searches the website and shows how the Googlebot sees it.

-• Analyze results: Identify possible crawling issues or blocked resources.
+• Analysis of the results: Identify potential crawling problems or blocked resources.

 This tool is ideal for large websites and detailed SEO audits.